Budgeting Credit Loans

 When Is It Smart To Pay a Loan Using Credit?

-The question comes down to in what circumstances does it make sense to pay down a personal loan with a credit card.
+The question comes down to, in what circumstances does it make sense to pay down a personal loan with a credit card?
 Generally, the answer to this is it makes sense to pay your loan with a credit card when it would mean you’d be saving money by paying less interest overall.

-Transfer Loan to a Balance Transfer Card
+Transfer Loan to a Balance Transfer Credit Card

 Not every balance transfer credit card allows you to transfer a personal loan, but many credit card issuers do.
 Qualifying balance transfers of personal loan debt onto a credit card account with a low introductory period interest rate could allow you to save money and pay off your loan early.

-Many of these credit cards have a balance transfer fee, but the additional fees could be well worth it with the interest savings if you can be sure of the credit card balance before the promotional period rates end.
+Many of these credit cards have a balance transferring fee, but the additional fees could be well worth it with the interest savings if you can be sure of the credit card balance before the promotional period rates end.

 Things to Keep In Mind When Considering a Balance Transfer

-Before applying, you want to be sure that you can qualify for a credit limit high enough to fit the balance transfer of the loan amount so that you don’t waste an unnecessary hard inquiry on your credit report.
+Before applying, you want to be sure that you can qualify for a credit card limit high enough to fit the balance transfer of the loan amount so that you don’t waste an unnecessary hard inquiry on your credit report.

 • The credit card company will usually charge a balance transfer fee between 3% and 5%.
-You will want to be sure that this transfer fee is offset by the money you will be saving using the balance transfer card so you don’t cost yourself even more.
+You will want to be sure that this transfer fee is offset by the money you will be saving using the balance transferring card so you don’t cost yourself even more.

 You Can’t Make the Payment

-Another circumstance in which it might make sense for you to make a loan payment with your credit card is when you can’t afford to make your monthly payment on time.
+Another circumstance in which it might make sense for you to make a loan payment with your available credit is when you can’t afford to make your monthly payment on time.
 If your current financial situation is particularly difficult and it’s not possible to make your loan payment when it’s due, you might want to cover it with your credit card to avoid any late fees.

 Deciding to do this is not a long-lasting solution, as you are simply putting off the monthly payment until your next credit card bill is due.
 While it might be necessary to cover one monthly payment on your loan with your credit card, you will want to do everything in your power to ensure you have enough cash to cover your next credit card payment before you get hit with a late fee which you were trying to avoid in the first place.